LBBL96/Pandas-Web-Scraping-Tutorial/Articles/README.md

 First off, `timer()` doesn't just take in the function `add()`.
 It can take in any function, which is why I used the generic variable `fn`.

 Note that when we put `fn` into the `timer()` function, we leave off the parentheses even though it's a function.
 Why did we do that?
-Because the parentheses tell Python to call the function.
-We don't want to call the function yet.
-If we call it, then its output would be the input to `timer()`.
+Because the parentheses tell Python to call the function, and we don't want to call it yet.
+If we called the function, then its output would be the input to `timer()`.
 Thus `timer(add(1, 3))` would actually be `timer(4)`, which is completely useless.
-We don't want to time the number 4, we want to time the function `add()`.
+We don't want to time the number `4`; we want to time the function `add()`.
 Trying to call the function without parameters, e.g., `timer(add())`, doesn't work either.
 You have to leave off the parentheses.

 #### Inner Function `inner_func`

 `inner_func` is a generic name I picked for the function we want to time.
-It's the inner function, so I chose to call it `inner_func`.
 We can call this anything we want, but it's best to pick something descriptive.

 This is the place where we'll put in the parameters for the function we want to time.
 I could hard-code my earlier parameters `(1, 3)`, but that's not particularly useful if I want to use any other inputs.